foliojs/font-manager/README.md

 * List all available fonts
 * Find fonts with specified characteristics
-* Font substitution when characters are missing (TODO)
+* Font substitution when characters are missing

 ## Platforms